aridoza/foundational-java/Concurrency/concurrency2.md

 Don't be thrown by the fact that some of the numbers appear out of sequence; that's just the way the output was ordered by the thrashing threads.
 If you study the output carefully, you will see there is exactly one of each number from 1 to 10,000.

+---

-## ReadWriteLock
+## ReadWriteLock (20 min)

 There are many more components in the `java.util.concurrent` package, each implementing some valuable concurrency design pattern.
 We will look at one more, but it pays to study the documentation to see the full treasury: https://docs.oracle.com/javase/8/docs/api/index.html?java/util/concurrent/package-summary.htm]

 The last concurrency component we will look at is the `ReadWriteLock`, which solves a common problem.

 Let's say you have many readers of a certain set of data.
 There are also writers that change the data, and the changes must be atomic, in the sense that we want to ensure that readers can't read the data until all of it is changed.
 What would be an example of that?

 Well, a very common example would be a stock portfolio owned by a hedge fund.
 There's money on the line, so we've got to get this right!

 Let's say we have the following: